Introduction Version 2.8 / Last updated: June 2, 2026

 List of custom events

-"Conword:ready" - will be fired when Conword is loaded and initialized.
+"Conword:ready" - will be triggered when Conword is loaded and initialized.

-"Conword:translation_started" - will be fired when Conword is starting to translate.
+"Conword:translation_started" - will be triggered when Conword begins translating.

-"Conword:translation_done" - will be fired when Conword has finished a translation.
+"Conword:translation_done" - will be triggered when Conword has finished a translation.

-"Conword:translation_failed" - will be fired when a translation attempt fails.
+"Conword:translation_failed" - will be triggered when a translation attempt fails.

 Language Object